AAU-IQ/BabylAI-Android/README.md

 }
 ```

-> ⚠️ **Important**: You must call `BabylAI.initialize()` and `BabylAI.setTokenCallback()` before using any other BabylAI functionality.
+> ⚠️ **Important**: You must call `BabylAI.shared.initialize()` and `BabylAI.shared.setTokenCallback()` before using any other BabylAI functionality.
 Failure to do so will result in authentication errors when trying to launch the chat interface.

 ### Environment Configuration